-Aggregate amount of exposure to the banks insiders (N10.1)
+Aggregate amount exposure to the banks insiders (N10.1)

-This ratio is intended to limit the aggregate credit exposure of a bank to its insiders (defined as individuals capable of influencing decisions on granting of credit).
+of This ratio is intended to limit the aggregate Maximum 3 per cent. credit exposure of a bank to its insiders (defined as individuals capable of influencing decisions on granting of credit).
 It is defined as the maximum ratio of the aggregate amount of the bank's credit claims against its insiders to its capital base.